 The story

-moving walls and
+that manufactured moving walls and doors.
+A compulsive

-his family.
+family.

 Leonard played the role of Garrard.